Counting closed geodesics in strata: Geometry of a quadratic differential

 \subsection{Intersection and twisting estimates}

 In this section we establish some statements relating Extremal length, twisting and intersection number.
 We start with a theorem of Minsky giving an estimate for the extremal length of a curve.
-We say $\beta$ is a curve of bounded length in $X$ if $\Ext_X(\beta) \emul 1$.

-\begin{theorem}[Minsky] Suppose $X \in \T(S)$, and let $\cS_X$ be a set of $\ep_0$--short simple closed curves in $X$ and let $\cB_X$ be the set of simple closed curves of bounded length in $X$.
-Then given a simple closed curve $\gamma \not \in \cS_X$,
+For a $X \in \T(S)$, let $\cS_X$ be a set of $\ep_0$--short simple closed curves in $X$.
+There is a uniform constant $B$ depending on $\ep_0$ and the topology of $S$ so that, for every $X$, any curve $\beta$ not in $\cS_X$ intersects a curve $\gamma$ with $\Ext_X(\gamma) \leq B$.
+That is, the curves with extremal length at most $B$ fill every complementary component of $\cS_X$.
+Let $\cB_X$ be the set of curves with extremal length at most $B$.